Crown Vantage Property, Parchment, Kalamazoo County

 - Collect and analyze groundwater samples in accordance with the workplan.

-- Provide all data to the MDEQ along with tables and figures to summarize results.
+- Provide all data to EGLE along with tables and figures to summarize results.

 - Install additional monitoring wells and collect additional groundwater samples as needed to understand and define the extent of contamination as well as the sources of PFAS impacting private and public water supplies.

-- Provide the MDEQ with a report on the information obtained through the workplan.
+- Provide EGLE with a report on the information obtained through the workplan.

-- All of the above listed work will be conducted at Georgia-Pacific’s expense, under the MDEQs supervision.
-The MDEQ may elect to undertake additional field activities to further protect public health and the environment.
+- All of the above listed work will be conducted at Georgia-Pacific’s expense, under EGLEs supervision.
+EGLE may elect to undertake additional field activities to further protect public health and the environment.

-- On October 21, 2018, Georgia-Pacific submitted a Draft Hydrogeologic Investigation Work Plan (Work Plan) for MDEQ review and approval.Approval of the Work Plan was transmitted to Georgia-Pacific on October 31, 2018.
+- On October 21, 2018, Georgia-Pacific submitted a Draft Hydrogeologic Investigation Work Plan (Work Plan) for EGLE review and approval.Approval of the Work Plan was transmitted to Georgia-Pacific on October 31, 2018.

 - On November 12, 2018, Georgia-Pacific and its consultant, Tetra Tech, began field work associated with the approved Work Plan.

-- The MDEQ will also continue to oversee the successful transition of city of Parchment water to a new system and the local and state health departments will continue to work with the community to provide point-of-use filters and/or alternative water, where needed.
+- EGLE will also continue to oversee the successful transition of city of Parchment water to a new system and the local and state health departments will continue to work with the community to provide point-of-use filters and/or alternative water, where needed.

 - On December 12, 2018, Georgia-Pacific completed the installation of 15 monitoring wells as part of the approved Phase I investigation.